sanjeevkomma/DevOps/Kubernetes.md

 * Each cluster has its own IP Address
 * External Load balancer will be created automatically by Kubernetes for each Service when service gets created
 * Kubernetes is integrated with GCP to create / provide load balancer
+* Loadbalancer itself is a service provided by Cloud Provider
+* ClusterIP service is the service which can be accessed inside the Cluster
+* "Workloads" is specific to Service in GCP

 # Features
 * Auto scaling --- can scale up / down the containers